A.B. Original

 A.B.
 Original is an Australian hip hop duo made up of Indigenous Australian rappers Briggs and record producer Trials.
 A.B.
 Original stands for Always Black, Original.
 Both members are Indigenous Australians; Briggs is a Yorta Yorta man and Trials is Ngarrindjeri.
 Their music is overtly political and has been described as "angry, polemical, brutally frank and meant to inspire a response, good or bad".

+History

+In the early 2000s, Briggs and Trials met at a Funkoars gig at the Corner Hotel in Melbourne.

+In 2015, they were asked to play Triple J's Beat the Drum festival, which led to A.B.
+Original solidifying as a duo in 2016.
+The pair travelled to Los Angeles, the source of their musical childhood inspirations.
+They worked with DJ Pooh (Snoop Dogg, 2Pac, Ice Cube) at Snoop Dogg's in-house studio; DJ Mustard (Big Sean, Rihanna, Wiz Khalifa); and did a stint at Encore Studios, where Dr. Dre made 2001.
+1980s Compton rapper King T, appeared on their G-Funk heavy track “The Feast”.

+Music

 A.B.
 Original's single "January 26" (featuring Dan Sultan), released in August 2016, which comments on the use of that date for Australia Day.
 This was followed up by an album entitled Reclaim Australia in November.
 The provocatively titled album features many guests including Thelma Plum, G. Yunupingu and Archie Roach.
+The album's themes addresses Black deaths in custody; “Invasion Day”; racial profiling; life spent weathering systemic racism; and the low life expectancy of Aboriginal Australians.
+The group approached the album with the attitude that it would be their only record.
+Trials explained in an interview: "Briggs and I were going to do one big career ending, burning the... joint down record and that was it.
+We figured if we're going to have one shot."

 At the 2017 AIR independent Music Awards, the duo won five awards; Breakthrough Independent Artist of the Year, Best Independent Hip Hop Album, Best Independent Single, Best Independent Artist and Best Independent Album or EP.
 At the APRA Music Awards of 2018 the duo won Songwriter of the Year.

 In August 2022, A.B.
 Original returned with "King Billy Cokebottle" their first new music in four years.
+The song's title refers to the stage name of a 1970s comedian, called Louis Beers, who toured Australia with his blackface act.

+In October 2023, A.B.
+Original released "Yes" in support of the 2023 Australian Indigenous Voice referendum.